luozhaoyu/luozhaoyu.github.io/_posts/2014-11-19-supervised-learning.md

             X2 = (THETA - W1X1) / W2 = (-W1/W2)X1 + THETA

 * XOR is not linearly separable

+##### [Perceptron convergence theorem] (http://annet.eeng.nuim.ie/intro/course/chpt2/convergence.shtml) by Rosenblatt
+* If there is a set of weights that correctly classify the ( linearly seperable ) training patterns, then the learning algorithm will find one such weight set, w* in a finite number of iterations (Rosenblatt)
+* if a set of examples is linearly separable then the delta rule will learn the concept (i.e. get all the training examples correct)

 #### [backward propagation] (http://en.wikipedia.org/wiki/Backpropagation) ("learning")
 * How to define the error or discrepency E of ANN?